 - Bernard, Jacqueline.
 Journey Toward Freedom: The Story of Sojourner Truth.
-New York: Feminist Press at the City University of New York: Distributed by Taman Co., 1990.
+New York: Feminist Press, 1990.

 - David, Linda and Erlene Stetson.
 Glorying in Tribulation: The Lifework of Sojourner Truth.
-East Lansing, Michigan: Michigan State University Press, 1994.
+East Lansing: Michigan State University Press, 1994.

 - Krass, Peter.
 Sojourner Truth.
 New York: Chelsea House, 1988.

 - Mabee, Carleton and Susan Mabee Newhouse.
 Sojourner Truth - Slave, Prophet, Legend.
-New York: New York University Press, c1993.
+New York: New York University Press, 1993.

 - Ortiz, Victoria.
 Sojourner Truth.
 Philadelphia: Lippincott, 1974.

-- Painter, Nell Irvin, editor.
+- Painter, Nell Irvin, ed.
 The Narrative of Sojourner Truth.
 New York: Penguin Books, 1998.

 - Olive Gilbert, ed.
 The Narrative of Sojourner Truth.
 Boston: Printed for the Author, J. Yerrinton & Sons, 1850. http://digital.library.upenn.edu/women/truth/1850/1850.html.